espressomd/espresso/doc/sphinx/io.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 :meth:`espressomd.io.writer.vtf.writevsf`

-Writes a structure block describing the system’s structure to the given channel.
+Writes a structure block describing the system's structure to the given channel.
 for example

 .. code:: python